douglasdavis/aidapy/README.rst

 ======

-AIDA python library
+AIDA (An Inclusive Dilepton Analysis) python library

 Description
 ===========

-Under construction
+Under construction.
+More documentation to come.

 Setup
 =====